-Emer Toale is a professional traditional Irish harpist and harp teacher from Dublin, Ireland based in Charlottenburg, Berlin, Germany.
+Emer Toale is a professional traditional Irish harpist and harp teacher living in Dublin.

 Having been learning tin whistle and piano for some years prior, Emer started learning harp when she was twelve, in her own Comhaltas Ceoltóirí Éireann branch of Seán Treacy in Dublin with Lindsay Moynagh.
 Emer progressed rapidly and took a keen interest in competition, and in 2006 she won her first Leinster Fleadh, qualifying her to the All-Ireland Fleadh (Fleadh Cheoil na hÉireann), which she has since done eight more times.
 In 2011 and 2012 Emer was awarded third place at the All-Ireland Fleadh as part of a duet with Dublin accordionist, Grace Dowling.
 Emer has also competed and won prizes in several other competitions, including Granard Harp Festival, Keadue Harp Festival and Nobber Harp Festival.

 Emer has completed all the exams with Comhaltas Ceoltóirí Éireann (Scrúdú Ceol Tíre, accredited by RIAM) in harp and has completed Grade 8 in classical piano, as well as receiving the gold medal in Advanced Piano Recital.
 In 2012 Emer was awarded the Royal Irish Academy of Music (RIAM) High Achiever’s Award for Advanced Piano Recital.
 She is also a qualified adjudicator at Fleadhanna Ceoil.